ankurrawatll/Chatbot/README.md

 # Daily Coding Activity Log

-## 2024-12-01
+## 2024-10-23

-Exploring new technologies
+Brainstorming new ideas

-> Code is poetry in motion.
+> Programming is the art of telling another human what one wants the computer to do.

 *Auto-generated commit for activity tracking*